Super-exponential endogenous bubbles in an equilibrium model of rational and noise traders: Introduction

-An extensive body of literature is devoted to {\it noise traders} (also referred to as positive-feedback investors).
+The recent finance literature has evolved to increasingly recognize the evidence of bubbles which is defined as deviations from fundamental value.
+One important class of theories is related to {\it noise traders} (also referred to as positive-feedback investors).
 The term ``noise traders'' was introduced first by Kyle (1985) and Black (1986) to describe irrational investors.
 Thereafter, many scholars exploited this concept to extend the standard models by introducing the simplest possible heterogeneity in terms of two interacting populations of rational and irrational agents.
 One can say that the one-representative-agent theory is being progressively replaced by a two-representative-agents theory, analogously to the progress from the one-body to the two-body problems in physics.
 It has been often explained that markets bubble and crash in the absence of significant shifts in economic fundamentals is often explained to occur when herders such as noise traders deliberately act against their private information and follow the crowd.

 De Long, Shleifer, Summers and Waldmann (1990a, 1990b) proposed the first model of market bubbles and crashes which exploits this idea of the possible role of noise traders following positive feedback strategies or momentum investment strategies in the development of bubbles.
 They showed a possible mechanism for why asset prices may deviate from the fundamentals over long time periods.
 The key point is that trading between rational arbitrageurs and noise traders gives rise to bubble-like price patterns.
 In their model, rational speculators destabilize prices because their trading triggers positive feedback trading by noise traders.
 Positive feedback trading by noise traders leads to a positive auto-correlation of returns at short horizons.
 Eventually, arbitrage by rational speculators will pull the prices back to fundamentals.
 Their arbitrage trading leads to a negative autocorrelation of returns at longer horizons.